As far as I’m concerned, whom is a word that was invented to make everyone sound like a butler. (Calvin Trillin)

 [Mother Goose & Grimm cartoon by Mike Peters, 2 December 2006]

-Note: this already-long post is about to get longer.
+This already-long post is about to get longer.
 And nerdier.
 I’ve made my main point and intend to explore it further with quotations from usage authorities, and to assess whether whom is doomed.
 So skip ahead or flee now if you like.
 There are graphs further down, and there’s a summary at the bottom.

 A few language authorities present the rules on who vs. whom and say little or nothing about tone or context, as if the formal register were all anyone needed.
 Many others, however, adopt a more nuanced and realistic position, acknowledging that whom is best suited to formal writing, is usually ignored in speech, and can often be dispensed with in less formal writing.
 There is a fair amount of consensus on this.